Help Center/ Migration Center/ Best Practices/ Server Migration/ Migrating On-premises Servers to Huawei Cloud

 • Have SFTP and SSH enabled.

-• Support the following SSH connection security algorithms:
+• Support the following key exchange algorithms and MAC algorithms:

 If a server does not support the preceding security algorithms, you are advised to upgrade OpenSSH to 8.0 or later.
 Otherwise, deep collection cannot be performed for that server.

 • Have their iptables configured to allow all communications with the server where the MgC Agent is installed.
-Run the following command on the source servers.
+To verify that, you can run the following command on the source servers.
 If the source field in the command output contains the IP address and port of the server where the MgC Agent is installed, it means that the MgC Agent is not allowed to access these source servers.
-In this case, ensure that access from the MgC Agent is permitted
+In this case, you need to allow access from the MgC Agent.

 iptables -L INPUT -v -n

-Before creating a server migration workflow, read and understand the following precautions.
+Before creating a server migration workflow, read and understand the precautions below.

 Item